 Before a doctor sets a treatment plan, they must understand the cause of the spinal deformity and determine its severity.

 One possible treatment option for military neck is surgery.
-The goals of surgery are:
+The

 - To restore the curvature of the cervical spine to align with the rest of the spine.